willianamaral87/network-automation-projects/Project_009 - Backup Config ASA Context/README.md

 The script will connect to each ASA device and perform the configuration backup.

 Each context will be saved in a separate file.

+To create and test these scripts, a laboratory environment was used in EVE-NG with a Debian machine and one ASA configured with the following contexts: admin, system, C1, C2, and C3.
+As a result, 5 backup files were generated.